apache/accumulo-website/_docs-2/troubleshooting/system-metadata-tables.md

     key/value pair, and is 186 bytes long.

 * `last:13fe86cd27101e5 []    127.0.0.1:9997` -
-    The last location data was written locally.
+    The last location data was written locally (from a minor or major compaction).
 Data was last written on 127.0.0.1:9997, and the unique tablet server lock data was `13fe86cd27101e5`.
 The default balancer will tend to put tablets back on their last location where files writes have occurred to attempt to improve data locality.